abdulwahabO/study-notes/apache-kafka.md

 - A single Kafka server is called a **broker**.
 Several brokers form a **cluster**.
 A broker known as the **controller** is elected from the live members of the cluster and is responsible for admin tasks like assigning partitions and monitoring cluster members for failure.

 - A partition can be replicated across several brokers.
 This creates redundancy and ensures that partitions are available for read/write even if one the brokers goes downs.
+A partition can have a **leader replica**.
+I.e., a broker that handles read/write request for that partition.A **follower replica** is broker that does not handle any requests from producers or consumers for that partition but is up-to-date with it's messages.

 - A **producer** creates a message and writes it to Kafka broker.
 Producers can specify a message key or use a custom partitioner to determine which partition the message goes to.